 New Releases/Latest News

-It's official--FOR YOU WERE STRANGERS, Book 2 in the Hanley & Rivka mystery series, comes out from Allium Press of Chicago on December 15, 2015.
+For You Were Strangers, Book 2 in the Hanley & Rivka mystery series, is now available for purchase.
 On a spring morning in 1872, former Civil War captain Ben Champion is found dead in his Chicago bedroom, a bayonet protruding from his back.
 His death uncovers hidden truths best left buried, that still threaten powerful men.
 Defective guns sold to the Union army, an 1864 conspiracy to turn Chicago into the capital of a Northwest Confederacy, a former slave passing for white, an escaped Confederate guerrilla bent on revenge...any of these might have led to Champion's murder.
 Hanley and Rivka race to solve the crime before the secrets of bygone days claim more victims.

 Shelf Unbound names Shall We Not Revenge a Notable Page-Turner of 2014.